dheeptuck/rtos_groundup/README.md

 # rtos_groundup
-A sample implementation of pre-emptive RTOS/scheduler for ARM cortex m
+A sample implementation of pre-emptive RTOS/scheduler for ARM cortex m.